K-r0ll/K-r0ll/README.md

-- 👋 Hi, I’m Karol Miller,
+👋 Hi, I’m Karol Miller and I'm currently working as junior software technology in Java / Spring / Hibernate, and I develop my knoweledge about Node JS and VUE
 -        ✈️ Aeronautical engineer at the Polish Air Force Academy,
 -        💻 During the master's degree in IT at the University of Gdansk.
 - 👀 I’m interested in making Neapolitan pizza🍕
-- 🌱 I'm currently learning how to become better Java Developer⌛
+- 🌱 I'm currently learning how to become better developer⌛
-- 💞️ I’m looking to collaborate on getting experience in projects.
-- 📫 How to reach me, send me e-mail💸💸💸💸💸! 📧 kmkarol7@gmail.com

 <!---
 K-r0ll/K-r0ll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.